Introduction to Economics

 Microeconomics

-Individuals and particular markets (e.g., determinants of the price and quantity of a good).
-Emphasize on constrained choice.
+• Example: determinants of the price and quantity of a single good.

 Macroeconomics

-The economy as a whole (e.g., determinants of inflation and unemployment).
-Emphasis on emergent outcomes.
+studies the economy as a whole (e.g., determinants of inflation and unemployment).

 Microeconomic Questions: Some Examples

-• how do individuals make trade-offs among goods and services?
+• How do budget-constrained individuals choose among goods and services?

-• how do individuals make trade-offs between saving and consumption?
+• How do individuals trade-off saving vs consumption?

-• how do firms decide what to produce and how?
+• How do firms decide how much to produce and how to produce it?

-• how do taxes affect the decisions of individuals and firms?
+• How does tax policy affect the decisions of individuals and firms?

 Macroeconomic Questions: Some Examples

-• how do monetary and fiscal policy affect the economy in the short run and long run?
+• How do monetary and fiscal policy affect inflation and unemployment in the short run?

 Theories and Models